 Students are also allowed to request a change of advisor.
-A change of advisor form is available from the Advisor, Admission & Student Support Coordinator.
+A change of advisor form is available from the Associate Director of Advising, Admission, and Student Support.
 Keep in mind that change of advisor requests are not granted unconditionally.
 Students benefit greatly from working with the same advisor for their three years in the School of Nursing.
 Doing so ensures that one faculty member is familiar with the student's individual goals and academic progress while also facilitating consistency in advising.
-Students desiring a change of advisor must contact the Advisor, Admission & Student Services Coordinator to discuss why they would like this change.
-All changes of advisor must be approved by the Advisor, Admission & Student Support Coordinator, who may decline the request if, in their discretion, the change would not be beneficial to the student.
+Students desiring a change of advisor must contact the Associate Director of Advising, Admission, & Student Support to discuss why they would like this change.
+All changes of advisor must be approved by the Associate Director of Advising, Admission, and Student Support, who may decline the request if, in their discretion, the change would not be beneficial to the student.
 A student wishing to work with a specific advisor should contact this faculty member first to see if he or she is accepting additional advisees.